elshawy/JAEHWI/content/_index.md

           description: Jaehwi Kim, Junsu Oh and seokho Jeong

-        - title: Site effect assessment of the Late-Quaternary sediments in the Nakdonggang delta region using HVSR and MAM techniques - Oral
+        - title: Site effect assessment of the Late-Quaternary sediments in the Nakdonggang delta region using HVSR and MAM techniques, Oral
           company: Busan/Ulsan/Gyeongnam Branch Convention of Korean Society of Civil Engineers
           company_url: ''
           company_logo: ''